In this article we recommend and review some of the most popular and best instant read thermometers on the market today.

 Anyway, the number one benefit of owning an instant read thermometer is the complete removal of any guesswork.
 All food will be cooked to safe temperatures throughout, and also perfectly to your chosen level of doneness.
 Consistently good results can only be achieved by being able to measure the internal temperature of your food precisely.

 We also have an article on how to use instant read thermometers that you should check out after buying.

 But for now, let’s crack on…

-At a Glance: Our 7 Top Picks for Best Instant Read Thermometer
+At a Glance: The Best Instant Read Thermometers Discussed in our Guide

 - Mister Chefer Instant Read Thermometer

 - Lavatools PT12 Javelin Digital Instant Read Meat Thermometer

-- Taylor Precision Products Splash-Proof Dual Infrared/Thermocouple Thermometer
+- Taylor Precision Products Splash-Proof Dual Temperature Infrared/Thermocouple Thermometer

 - Digital Talking Instant Read Thermometer for Barbecue and Grilling